 An application for the project has been sent to the Danish Road Directorate and is currently being processed.
 We hope to have a final approval of the project within a few months, meaning that we will start operating the shuttle service in the beginning of next year.
 In the meantime, we are busy training our operators for the buses and preparing them for the project at hand, so they will be able to give people the best possible introduction to this new technology.

-The buses are 100% electric and will be charged in some garages next to Trekanten.
-Instead of just having some plain boxes taking up space, they have been beautifully decorated by artists from Street Station in Aalborg.
+The buses that will be in operation in Aalborg Øst are 100% electric and will be charged in some garages next to Trekanten.
+Instead of just having some plain boxes taking up space, they were beautifully decorated at the end of last year, by artists from Street Station in Aalborg.
 They’ve done such an amazing job with the artwork, which give the area a real facelift - we are crazy about it!